 Endorsed by the UK Department for Education, the Education Technology Association Awards recognise achievement in using education technology to improve learning outcomes, and make learning relevant, creative and fun.

-To achieve the award, schools get teachers, pupils and parents to score the school through their answers to their own sets of diagnostic questions.
+To achieve the schools' award, schools get teachers, pupils and parents to score the school through their answers to their own sets of diagnostic questions.
 The scores from each set of answers are combined to achieve an overall score, which must meet or exceed the international standard score for that group, and which must also be comparable between groups, to check that the views of all three groups are broadly the same on key topics.
 (For example, it is no good if the teachers score the use of tablets highly, and the pupils score it low!)
 The questions cover all key aspects of the use of ed tech to support the work of the school.

-The award is a public demonstration that a school is ‘doing right’ by its pupils, ensuring that they are well prepared for life in a world where technology is everywhere, and that their learning has been significantly enhanced by the school’s investment.
+The schools' award is a public demonstration that a school is ‘doing right’ by its pupils, ensuring that they are well prepared for life in a world where technology is everywhere, and that their learning has been significantly enhanced by the school’s investment.
 The award lasts for two years.